Home > Legal > What is Abduction?

 Applying to Move Abroad Permanently?

-If your aim is to move permanently with your child to a foreign country, and the mother does not agree with the move, you will find many obstacles in your way.
-To be granted a move you must prove to a court that you have a reasonable and realistic plan which has the best interests of your child’s welfare at heart.
-Obviously, if your plan involves taking your child to a country where contact with the mother will be limited, the child’s welfare will be called into question.
+If your aim is to move permanently with your child to a foreign country and your other partner does not agree with the move, you will find some obstacles in your way.
+To be granted a move you must prove to a court that you have a reasonable and realistic plan which has the best interests of your child's welfare at heart.
+Obviously, if your plan involves taking your child to a country where contact with the mother will be limited, the child's welfare will be called into question.

 The law will always try to consider the child’s feeling in these situations, depending on age and understanding.
 Children over the age of 11 will normally have a deciding say in the relocation, while if a teenager expresses a wish to remain in the UK, it is very rare that a court will demand that they leave with the parent.